Select a Country

 “A2L refrigerants can be a single refrigerant or a blend of multiple refrigerants in specifics amounts,” De La Portilla says.

-A2Ls have a lower flammability rating compared to A3 refrigerants such as hydrocarbons, propane and isobutane.
+A2Ls have a lower flammability rating compared to A3 refrigerants such as hydrocarbons, propane, and isobutane.
 They also have a lower toxicity rating than B series refrigerants such as ammonia.
 In fact, A2L refrigerants are considered the second safest class of refrigerants.

 A2Ls and HVAC